Honing in on a topological zero-bias conductance peak: Results for the first setup

-\textit{Spin polarized local density of states (SPLDOS)-} Finally, from LDOS and LMDOS, we can calculate SPLDOS, see below Eq.~\eqref{lod}.
-In Fig.~5, we show the spatial dependence of the zero-energy SPLDOS in metallic and superconducting regions for (a) trivial superconductor junction and (b) topological superconductor junction for parameters when both trivial and topological zero energy peaks appear in the conductance spectra.
+Eqs.~\eqref{spldns},\eqref{spldnp} reveal that SPLDOS includes contributions from both the bulk and surface in both trivial and topological superconductor junctions.
+LMDOS, on the other hand, exclusively consists of surface contributions, distinguishing it from SPLDOS.
+However, the spatial characteristics of both LMDOS and SPLDOS are nearly identical, as they both depend on the exponential factors $e^{-i2q_{e}(x+a)}$ in the metallic region and $e^{-2\mu x}$ in the superconducting region, and these factors are independent of spin flip scattering.} In {Fig.~5,} we show the spatial dependence of the zero-energy SPLDOS in metallic and superconducting regions for (a) trivial superconductor junction and (b) topological superconductor junction for parameters when both trivial and topological zero energy peaks appear in the conductance spectra.

-In the left normal metal region zero-energy SPLDOS shows a periodic oscillation with period $\frac{\pi}{q_{e}}$ for N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction, while for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction zero-energy SPLDOS is at a constant value $\frac{\eta}{2q_{e}\pi}$.
-In the superconducting region, zero-energy SPLDOS exhibits an oscillatory decay with period $\frac{\pi}{k_{F}}$ in both trivial and topological superconductor wave junction.
+In the left normal metal region, zero-energy SPLDOS shows a periodic oscillation with period $\frac{\pi}{q_{e}}$ for N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction, while for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction zero-energy SPLDOS is at a constant value $\frac{\eta}{2q_{e}\pi}$.
+In the superconducting region, zero-energy SPLDOS exhibits an oscillatory decay with period $\frac{\pi}{k_{F}}$ in both trivial and topological superconductor wave junctions.
 However, for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction zero-energy SPLDOS shows the superposition of two different periodic oscillations in contrast to N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction.
-Since zero-energy SPLDOS exhibits distinct behaviors for trivial and topological superconductor junctions, thus, via measuring zero-energy SPLDOS, one can also distinguish the trivial zero-energy peak from the topological zero-energy peak.
+Since zero-energy SPLDOS exhibits distinct behaviours for trivial and topological superconductor junctions, thus, via measuring zero-energy SPLDOS, one can also distinguish the trivial zero-energy peak from the topological zero-energy peak. {In this section, we have discussed the results for our first setup ({Fig.~1(a)}), and in the next section, we show the results for our second setup ({Fig.~1(b)}).

-\textit{Conclusion:} In this work, we have shown a way to distinguish trivial zero energy conductance peak from topological zero energy conductance peak via LDOS and LMDOS.
-For low values of the exchange interaction and high values of spin flipper's spin-flip probability, a ZBCP arises for trivial superconductor junction, which is similar to that of ZBCP for topological superconductor junction.